 The point is that God’s love was shown from one Being to the other—the Father to the Son.
 Of course, we know that the Son loves the Father.
 So we see them loving each other, even when there was nothing else in the universe, when it was just themselves.
 The Father loved the Son.
 Or, we could say, God loved the Word.
 And, the Word just reciprocated that back to the Father.
 The point is that God’s love would be meaningless without another being to express it toward.
 Love may exist in a vacuum, but it does not mean anything in a vacuum.

 The Father loves the Son, and the Son loves the Father.
 This is where it all began, the mutual love.
-Or, as Mr. Armstrong most frequently put it, the outgoing concern one to another.
-Here it is shown in the God family.
-And Mr. Armstrong’s defining love as outgoing concern is important to my entire sermon.
-It is important to the whole concept of godly love, because the love that God has is expresses toward other beings.
+Or, as Mr. Armstrong most frequently put it, the outgoing concern of one to another.
+Here it is shown in the God Family and Mr. Armstrong’s defining love as outgoing concern is important to my entire sermon.
+It is important to the whole concept of godly love, because the love that God has is expressed toward other beings.
 He does not bottle it up inside.
 He does not use it on Himself.
 It would be impossible for Him to do so.
 It is something that comes out of Him, and is expressed toward others.

 I cannot stress too much the fact that godly love exists best in a relationship.
 You can have godly love when you are not in a relationship with another person, but it is not going to do much.
 It exists best in a relationship.